-Approval of this item does not have a fiscal impact on the General Fund, however, staff does not know for certain at this time the potential impacts of continuing the declaration of an emergency.
+Extending the proclamation of local homeless emergency does not have a fiscal impact on the General Fund, however, staff does not know for certain at this time the potential impacts of continuing the proclamation.

 ENVIRONMENTAL IMPACT

 This action is exempt from the California Environmental Quality Act (CEQA) because it is not a project which has a potential for resulting in either a direct physical change in the environment, or a reasonably foreseeable indirect physical change in the environment, pursuant to CEQA Guideline section 15378.